uvwxy/docker-blender-render/Readme.md

 Which means, each project is in a category, and has a single blender source file `.blend` and multiple resulting `.stl` files.

-I use the following docker container to render the `.stl` files to `.png` previews, and a Markdown file for description, which I embedd in my blog via Jekyll.
+I use the following docker container to render the `.stl` files to `.png` previews, and a Markdown file for Jekyll for each project, which I then embedd in my blog via Jekyll.

+For each project the following files are initialized:

+- `thing.date`: todays date
+- `thing.descr`: "Yet another STL file."
+- `thing.description`: "This thing has no description."
+- `thing.preview`: the last preview image file name (*.jpg)
+- `thing.title`: taken from the parent directory

+... and the following file is overwritten every time:

+- `thing.previews`: the jekyll template generated to display stl previews, see **_include/preview-stl.html

+You can modify the `thing.*` to change the respective values when re-running the container across your files/folders.

 ## Setup